undreamai/LLMUnity/README.md

 Otherwise other model formats can be converted to gguf with the `convert.py` script of the llama.cpp as described [here](https://github.com/ggerganov/llama.cpp/tree/master?tab=readme-ov-file#prepare-data--run).

 :grey_exclamation: Before using any model make sure you **check their license** :grey_exclamation:

-## Multiple AI / Remote server
-LLMUnity allows to have multiple AI characters efficiently.<br>
-Each character can be implemented with a different client with its own prompt (and other parameters), and all of the clients send their requests to a single server.<br>
-This is essential as multiple server instances would require additional compute resources.<br>

-In addition to the `LLM` server functionality, we define the `LLMClient` class that handles the client functionality.<br>
-The `LLMClient` contains a subset of options of the `LLM` class described in the [Options](#options).<br>
-To use multiple instances, you can define one `LLM` GameObject (as described in [How to use](#how-to-use)) and then multiple `LLMClient` objects.
-See the [ServerClient](Samples~/ServerClient) sample for a server-client example.

-The `LLMClient` can be configured to connect to a remote instance by providing the IP address of the server in the `host` property.<br>
-The server can be either a LLMUnity server or a standard [llama.cpp server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server).

 ## Options